 Sole F80 Vs. NordicTrack 1750 Motor

 The F80 and 1750 each have a 3.5 HP motor.
 This is an ideal size for all kinds of training and heavier use.
 They’re also both quiet and appropriate for most home spaces, too.

 Sole F80 Vs. NordicTrack 1750 Deck

-No matter which treadmill you choose, you’ll have plenty of room to walk and run.
-They both have 22” x 60” running surfaces.
-So, any sized users should be able to get a lot of use and have plenty of room on either deck.
+No matter which treadmill you choose, you’ll have plenty of length to walk and run.
+They both have 60” long-running surfaces.
+So, any sized user should be able to get a lot of use and have plenty of room to run on either deck.
 The Sole’s deck is 2” wider at 22” versus 20” on the NordicTrack.
 If you prefer more width to move around, you might like the F80’s deck size better, but the 1750’s makes this treadmill a little more compact to fit better in more homes.
 When measured at a 0% grade, the step-up heights are similar, but the F80 is slightly lower at around 8” versus the 9” height of the 1750.

 Performance & Functionality